TabbycatDebate/tabbycat/README.md

 #### Deploy to Heroku

-These commands can be used to deploy to Heroku, provided you have setup the [Heroku Toolbelt](https://devcenter.heroku.com/articles/getting-started-with-python#local-workstation-setup).
-Note that you can skip the local setup if you are just running on Heroku.
+1. These commands can be used to deploy to Heroku, provided you have setup the [Heroku Toolbelt](https://devcenter.heroku.com/articles/getting-started-with-python#local-workstation-setup).
+Note that you can skip the local setup if you are just going to be running the tournament online.

         $ heroku create
         $ heroku ps:scale web=1
         $ heroku config:set HEROKU=1
         $ git push heroku master
         $ heroku run python manage.py syncdb
         $ heroku run python manage.py migrate
+        $ heroku addons:add pgbackups
         $ heroku open

+## Setting up a Tournament

-#### Preparing a Tournament (Manual Data Entry)
+#### Setting up a Tournament Manually

-1. Go to <your url>/admin/
+1. Open up your the admin area of your site by going to the local/heroku URL with /admin/ on the end, ie [*http://0.0.0.0:5000/admin/*](http://0.0.0.0:5000/admin/).
+2. Then click **Debate** in the sidebar.
-2. Create a new Tournament object (and input the rounds)
+3. Create a new Tournament object, and input all of its rounds
-3. Proceed to create Venues, Institutions, Teams (which also allows you to add speakers), and Adjudicators
+4. Create the Venues
+5. Create the Institutions
+6. Create the Teams, and input their speakers
+7. Create the Adjudicators, and input their conflicts

-#### Importing a Tournament Locally (Data Import)
+#### Setting up a Tournament Automatically (On a Local Install)

 1. Copy and rename the ```data/dummy``` folder
 2. See the csv files in the new folder, and add/replace the data as per your tournament.
 Note that the institutions (ie first row) in the ```speakers.csv``` and ```adjudicators.csv``` files must match the institutions in the second row of the ```institutions.csv``` file.
 And that all csv files must end with a blank line.